maurya-anand/liftover/README.md

 # liftover_hg19_to_hg38.sh

-This script converts of genomic coordinates from the Human Genome version 19 (hg19) to version 38 (hg38) using bcftool's liftover plugin.
-It takes as input a tab-separated values (TSV) file containing variant information with columns specifying chromosome (chr), position (pos), identifier (id), reference allele (ref), and alternate allele (alt).
+This script performs the conversion of genomic coordinates from Human Genome version 19 (hg19) to version 38 (hg38) using the liftover plugin from bcftools.
+It takes a tab-separated values (TSV) file as input.
+This file should contain variant information with columns denoting chromosome (chr), position (pos), identifier (id), reference allele (ref), and alternate allele (alt).

 ## Installation

 > [!IMPORTANT]
-> The script requires `python3` with the `pandas` library installed.
+> Please note that this script requires `python3` and the `pandas` library.

-To install the necessary tools, including `bcftools`, `htslib` and the `liftover plugin`, and to download the required genome files (hg19.fa, hg38.fa and hg19ToHg38.over.chain.gz), run the following command:
+To install the necessary tools, which include `bcftools`, `htslib`, and the `liftover plugin`, and to download the required genome files (hg19.fa, hg38.fa and hg19ToHg38.over.chain.gz), execute the following command:

 ```bash
 cd liftover